AndrewHenderson/marionette-redux/README.md

 Marionette Redux
 =========================

 [Marionette](https://github.com/marionettejs/backbone.marionette) bindings for [Redux](https://github.com/reactjs/redux) with support for [Backbone](https://github.com/jashkenas/backbone).

 Performant and flexible.

 ## How Does It Work?

+It's like [React-Redux](https://github.com/reactjs/react-redux), but for Marionette and Backbone.

 Marionette Redux allows you to `connect` any Marionette or Backbone "component" to a Redux store.

-This code is mostly a port of [React-Redux](https://github.com/reactjs/react-redux), so it's like that, but for Marionette and Backbone.

 There is an excellent video on how React Redux works in [this readthesource episode](https://www.youtube.com/watch?v=VJ38wSFbM3A), which I recommend.